 Normally a food parcel consists of Long life milk, sugar, tea bags, cereal, pasta, soups, cooking sauce, tinned meats/veg and other snacks.
 These are intended to support the family for three days as they are in the process of making arrangements with the referral agency.

-Through our anti-poverty work we have identified that many who go through periods of poverty would benefit from education and support around budget cooking.
-We organise a 5 week course for client groups which educate them on budgeting food items, making healthy and nutritious meals & wastage
+Through our anti-poverty work we have identified that many who go through periods of poverty and would benefit from education and support around budget cooking.
+We organise a 5 week course for client groups which educate them on budgeting food items, making healthy and nutritious meals & reducing food waste.

 The course is a unique experience to meet new friends, learn new skills and build confidence to move on to long term learning and education.
 The course also introduces the clients to ethnic cuisines from the Middle East and Asian subcontinent